dwrobel/flatcam/README.md

 - some GUI structure optimization's
 - added protection against entering float numbers with comma separator instead of decimal dot separator in key points of FlatCAM (not everywhere)
 - added a choice of plotting the kind of geometry for the CNC plot (all, travel and cut kind of geometries) in CNCJob Selected Tab
-- added a new postprocessor file named: 'probe_from_zmove' which allow probing to be done from z_move position on toolchange event
+- added a new preprocessor file named: 'probe_from_zmove' which allow probing to be done from z_move position on toolchange event
 - fixed the snap magnet button in Geometry Editor, restored the checkable property to True
 - some more changes in the Editors GUI in deactivate() function
 - a fix for saving as empty an edited new and empty Excellon Object

 1.02.2019

-- fixed postprocessor files so now the bounds values are right aligned (assuming max string length of 9 chars which means 4 digits and 4 decimals)
+- fixed preprocessor files so now the bounds values are right aligned (assuming max string length of 9 chars which means 4 digits and 4 decimals)
 - corrected small type in list_sys Tcl command; added a protection of the Plot Area Tab after a successful edit.
 - remade the way FlatCAM saves the GUI position data from a file (previously) to use PyQt QSettings
 - added a 'theme' combo selection in Edit -> Preferences.
 Two themes are available: standard and compact.